Agent Lab — a live forecast exhibit · Applied AI

 Most of the time it agrees with the model; sometimes it nudges it; it always shows its work.
 Once a match is played we score the call against the model — not because a well-calibrated model is easy to beat, but to see where reading the context actually helps, and to say so plainly.

-Strengthened the lean toward Uruguay.
+Strengthened the lean toward Portugal.

 Calibrated on 47,000+ international matches · scored against real results as they come in · the agent weighs in on each fixture as kickoff nears.